 - Certain alcoholic beverages: beer and sugary mixed drinks

 - Other high carb foods: chips, crackers, sugary sauces

 Remember that many of these foods, especially fruits, starchy veggies, and beans, can be a part of many low carb diets.
-The amount you can eat depends on your level of carb restriction.
+The amount you can eat depends on your level of carb limits.

 Here’s a 1-week menu for a very low carb ketogenic diet.
 This plan contains less than 50 grams of carbs per day.

-- Breakfast: two eggs fried in coconut oil, served with sautéed peppers and spinach
+- Breakfast: 2 eggs fried in coconut oil, served with sauteed peppers and spinach

 - Lunch: bunless cheeseburger and a green salad topped with sliced avocado and dressed with olive oil and lemon juice

 - Dinner: salmon with broccoli sauteed in butter

 - Breakfast: omelet made with feta, tomatoes, and arugula

 - Lunch: chicken salad made with mayo and celery atop a bed of greens with homemade cream of tomato soup